George Papadopoulos Is Out Of Jail And Going Hollywood

-George Papadopoulos, the first person from the Trump campaign to serve time behind bars in reference to the Mueller investigation is now out and stretching his legs in Hollywood, and putting aside a career in politics for a career in the entertainment industry.
+George Papadopoulos, the first person from the Trump campaign to serve time behind bars in reference to the Mueller investigation, is now out and stretching his legs in Hollywood, putting aside a career in politics for a career in the entertainment industry.

-PageSix says that Papadopoulos, a Trump foreign policy advisor, and his new wife, Simona Mangiante-Papadopoulos will attend an Oscar viewing party in Hollywood that was previously known as the Night of 100 Stars.
+PageSix reports that Papadopoulos, a Trump foreign policy advisor, and his new wife Simona Mangiante-Papadopoulos will attend an Oscar viewing party in Hollywood that was previously known as the Night of 100 Stars.
 Other attendees include Loretta Swit, Lorenzo Lamas, Lainie Kazan, Corey Feldman, Farrah Abraham, and Frank Stallone.

 Papadopoulos pleaded guilty last October to lying to the FBI about his Russian contacts.
-He served twelve days and was released from custody last month, ready to move on with his life.
+He served 12 days and was released from custody last month, ready to move on with his life.
 He will be releasing his memoir, Deep State Target: How I Got Caught in the Crosshairs of the Plot To Bring Down President Trump in March, published by Diversion Books.

 Papadopoulos and Mangiante-Papadopoulos have made the decision to relocate to Los Angeles to take part in a docu-series about a political scandal.